 Read my article here: How To Secure WordPress Site – A Comprehensive Guide

 Securing your site with an SSL Certificate can help encrypt that data, making it safer.
 Your browser sports a lock sign when the site you visit is secured using an SSL Certificate.
-And that website will be accessible over HTTPS rather regular HTTP.
+And that website will be accessible over HTTPS rather than regular HTTP.

 You should consider changing your site from HTTP to HTTPS, even if you do not capture sensitive user information.
 Because Google is serious about website security and gives a slight SEO boost to sites that run on HTTPS.
 Moreover, letting your users know that they are safe on your site goes a long way in creating trust and better user experience on your site.
 All this can go a long way in retaining visitors on your site longer.